AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Validators are the users of the PoG slashing mechanism.
 Full nodes can contribute data to validators but they should not be able to vote for a slashing proposal.

+### Protocol Defined Constants

+1. `MIN_REQUIRED_STAKE_PERCENT` : The minimum % of stake that must sign a slashing / unslashing proposal before it is accepted by the L1 contract.

 ## PoG Slashable Offences